voltwu/blog/_posts/2020-07-13-warm-up-build-asp-net-core-console-docker-app.md

 The above process only containerized your released App.
 As the Docker is a container, so you can do the same thing as you are in a real operating system.
 You can build, publish, release your App in a single Docker container.

-The following Dockerfile shows you how to complete all operations(build, publish, release) in a single Docker container.
+The following Dockerfile shows you how to complete all operations(build, publish, release) in a single Dockerfile.

 <script src="https://gist.github.com/voltwu/96f5c2edbfb2f6f28a39450b9e7e046f.js"></script>